CliMA/ClimaArtifacts/ozone_concentrations/README.md

-# Ozone data, monthly means, from 1950 to 2014
+# Ozone data, monthly means, from 1850 to 2049

 This artifact repackages data coming from [CMIP6 forcing datasets](https://www.wdc-climate.de/ui/cmip6?input=input4MIPs.CMIP6.CMIP.UReading.UReading-CCMI-1-0) and contains volume mixing ratio of ozone.
+It combines the historical data from 1850 to 2014, and future projections with the Shared Socioeconomic Pathway (SSP) 585 scenario.

 The input file is defined in pressure coordinates.
 We convert this into altitude over mean-sea level using $P = P^*exp(-z / H)$ with scale height $H$.
 We assume $P^* = 1e5$ (Pa) and $H = 7000$ (m).
 The output